• Skip to primary navigation

 scooping into a bowl of orange jello salad to show the texture.

-I have often wondered why creamy jello dishes such as Yum Yum Salad, Indiana Salad, Layered Christmas Salad, and Grape Dreamsicle Salad are called jello salad instead of jello dessert.
-Salad is supposed to be healthy, right?
-And I don't know who decided to call these not-so-healthy dishes a salad and serve them as a side dish.
+I have often wondered why creamy jello dishes like this Yum Yum Salad, Indiana Salad, Layered Christmas Salad, and Grape Dreamsicle Salad are called jello salad instead of jello dessert.

-When serving guests, a typical meal will usually consist of some kind of potatoes, meat, a vegetable, salad (such as layered lettuce salad, broccoli cauliflower salad, or cole slaw), jello salad, homemade bread or rolls, and dessert.
+A typical meal will usually consist of some kind of potatoes (such as mashed or scalloped potatoes), meat (such as pot roast, meatloaf, or shake and bake chicken) , a vegetable, side salad (such as layered lettuce salad, broccoli cauliflower salad, or cole slaw), jello salad, homemade bread or rolls, and desserts.
 And possibly a side dish of buttered noodles as well.

 I'm leaving a couple of affiliate links to Jello Molds in case you're interested.
 The Amish (at least when I was growing up) love to put jello salads into pretty molds to make them look fancy.